 From a legal perspective it is important to understand where the European Data Protection Authorities (DPA) are focused and what provokes their ire.
 According to the law firm Osborne Clarke ‘the evidence of any significant enforcement activity is slim.
 But we are starting to see examples of the type of conduct that is likely to jump the data enforcement queue’.
 These include data breaches, transparency and consent and data subjects’ rights.
 They also look at the fines that have been issued so far and offer considerations for ongoing GDPR compliance.

 In 2018 Qudini issued a report on GDPR compliance in conjunction with our legal advisors to support Qudini clients.
-It is a best practice guide explaining how to become (and remain) GDPR compliant when using the Qudini Appointment Booking, Event Management and Queue Management Software.
+It is a best practice guide explaining how to become (and remain) GDPR compliant when using the Qudini Appointment Booking Software, Event Management Software and Queue Management Software.
 It’s as helpful and relevant one year on.
-Download it here.